 I’ve been chatting with a colleague about the good old days when life was a bit more free-wheeling that it is now.
 It started off talking about the footy.
 Our formative years of AFL were pretty much the eighties, which was a wild and woolly and utterly great decade of football.
 It was an era of great games, larger than life characters, and bruising football.
 We were both wistful about how AFL footy has become sanitised since then.
 It’s still a great game – probably better than ever – but an awful lot of the rough and tumble has been legislated out of the contest.
 For someone who grew up watching robust footy, and playing it too, it’s a bit sad, but very much a sign of the times.

 So too are expectations of us.
 There’s a corporate party on this Friday night at one of the city bars.
 I’ll go along for an hour or two of free drinks and nibbles, then be home in time for the footy (ironically).
 Ahead of the party Friday a corporate missive has been sent out to all and sundry reminding us of the standards expected of us, and basically telling us to pull our heads in and behave.
 Now I understand that, but once more I can recall a time when it was different.

 In the mid-eighties I worked at a bank in IO.
-It was a competitive environment of people mostly younger than about 27, and with just about an even split of men and women.
+It was a competitive environment of younger folk with no-one much more than about 27, and with just about an even split of men and women.
 We worked hard, as was the culture, and played hard too, which was the culture also.
 Some of the stories from back then would make your eyes pop, but gee, it was fun living.